Howard County Public School System: 1990s

-In 1992, Superintendent Micheal E. Hickey proposed a $250 million plan to expand the school system by 15 schools.
+In 1992, Superintendent Michael E. Hickey proposed a $250 million plan to expand the school system by 15 schools.
 By 1993, the school board voted to delay school construction and look at construction cost savings.

 2000s

-In 2006, Howard County set a health policy, limited birthday celebrations to once a month, and banned home baked cookies or cakes with cream filling.
+In 2006, Howard County set a health policy.

 2010s

-In 2014, the school computer systems are targeted by a cyber attack.
+In 2014, the school computer systems were targeted by a cyber attack.

 In late 2014, the board approved early retirement options for teachers with over 15 years of tenure, with a projection of 594 employees leaving the system.
-In 2015 the superintendent suspended citizen review of the yearly budget relying on the Zero-based budgeting process.
+In 2015, the superintendent suspended citizen review of the yearly budget, relying on the zero-based budgeting process.

 In 2017, the construction of the newly rebuilt Wilde Lake Middle School was finished.
 It was the first net zero energy school in Maryland, and the biggest in the United States.
 It features multiple solar panels and a geothermal field.

 Residential subdivision

-In 1964, the developers of Columbia, Maryland, envisioned an independent year-round school system for its residents.
-A portion of the land bought by Rouse corporation was provided at no cost to the school system to build schools to accommodate the impact from the development.
+In 1964, the developers of Columbia, Maryland envisioned an independent year-round school system for its residents.
+A portion of the land bought by Rouse Corporation was provided at no cost to the school system, to build schools to accommodate the impact from the development.
 Howard County remained in control of the school system.